Indexed Full-Text PDF Search in UWP

 }

 PasswordRequest will always have the UID populated with the path being indexed (note the full path will be assigned with the future access token and the file name).
 Check against this string to determine which document requires a password and populate the Password member of PasswordRequest to unlock the document.
-Please ensure the Deferral is completed, as per the last line of Library_OnPasswordRequested; otherwise, the index will fail and throw an exception.
+Ensure the Deferral is completed, as per the last line of Library_OnPasswordRequested; otherwise, the index will fail and throw an exception.

 Example Code